 • Make sure the YODA group you add the student to does not allow them access to data they should not have access to.

-Research Drive, SURFdrive, SciStor, ZIVVER & SURFFileSender
+Research Drive, SciStor, SURFdrive, Teams/Sharepoint, ZIVVER & SURFFileSender

-You can also share “Yellow” data with students via Research Drive, SciStor, SURF Drive, ZIVVER or SURFFileSender.
+You can also share “Yellow” data with students via Research Drive, SciStor, SURF Drive, Teams/SharePoint, ZIVVER or SURFFileSender.
 There are a few important things to be aware of however:

 • Research Drive can only be used for research purposes; it is not intended for student activities that are purely educational.
 If you are uncertain whether or not your student can use Research Drive, contact the RDM Support Desk for advice.